 Solid minerals in Nigeria and their locations

-There are over 3 billion metric tonnes of iron ore in deposits in some states of Nigeria.
-For instance, Kogi, Enugu, Niger, and the Federal Capital Territory have Iron Ore deposits in a commercial quantity.
+There are over 3 billion metric tonnes of iron ore in deposits in some states in Nigeria.
+States like Kogi, Enugu, Niger, and the Federal Capital Territory have Iron Ore deposits in a commercial quantity.

 Bentonite and Baryte

-Over 6.5 million tonnes of baryte is in some states of the country.
-For instance, Taraba and Bauchi.
+Over 6.5 million tonnes of baryte is in some states of the country, for instance, Taraba and Bauchi states.
 Large bentonite reserves of 700 million tonnes, with a specific gravity of about 4.3 are available in many states of the federation.
 They are ready for massive development and exploration.

 This is another solid mineral in Nigeria.
-Gold is an abundant reserve in some states of the country.
-For instance, Zamfara and Niger state.
+Gold is in abundant reserve in some states of the country.
+For instance, Zamfara and Niger states.

 This is another solid mineral in Nigeria.
 Nigeria has salt springs in some states.
 For example, Awe in Plateau State, Abakaliki, and Uburu in Ebonyi State.
-More so, rock salt is available in Benue State.
-A total reserve of 1.5 million tonnes has been available.
+More so, Rock salt is available in Benue State.
+A total reserve of 1.5 million tonnes of Rock Salt is available in Nigeria.

-Gemstones Solid minerals in Nigeria and its locations
+Gemstones Solid minerals in Nigeria and their locations

 It consists mainly of quartz (SiO2) and feldspar (rich in potassium).
 Granite has fewer amounts of mica, amphibious, and other minerals.
-These mineral compositions are what usually gives it it’s varying color.
+These mineral compositions are what usually give it its varying color.
 For instance red, pink, grey, or white.

 Uses of Granite

-Furthermore, we find its use in various applications especially when been cut into tiles and slabs such as in stair treads, tile floors, and countertops.
+Furthermore, we find its use in various applications, especially when cut into tiles and slabs such as in stair treads, tile floors, and countertops.

-Copyright – Solid minerals in Nigeria and their locations
+Solid minerals in Nigeria and their locations, see the video